 Min - Max Cycling Distance: 0 - 49 miles (0 - 78 km)

 Min - Max Ascent: 0 - 2200 feet (0 - 670 metres)

 Southeast across a high plateau and then down to Sudbury, skirting the town on the "Valley Trail".
 Then south and east along the delightfully rural Stour Valley, visiting Wormingford and Nayland before turning south to return to Langham.

 Sneak quietly past the site of Borley Rectory, made (in)famous by paranormal investigator Harry Price in the 1930s as "the most haunted house in England".

-Visit Carter's Vineyard; take a vineyard tour to learn about the winemaking process.
+Visit Dedham Vale Vineyard and take a tour to learn about the winemaking process.